broofa/thrustcurve-db/README.md

 You know the drill ...

 ```
-npm i thrustcurve
+npm i thrustcurve-db
 ```

 ## Usage

 ```
-import thrustcurve from 'thrustcurve';
+import thrustcurve from 'thrustcurve-db';

 // `thrustcurve` is a Motor[] array.
-See `thrustcurve.d.ts` for the structure of Motor objects
+See `thrustcurve-db.d.ts` for the structure of Motor objects
 for (const motor of thrustcurve) {
   console.log(motor); // Spew data for ~1,100 motors to console
 }